L. N. Hardas

 Hardas Laxmanrao Nagrale (6 January 1904 – 12 January 1939), popularly known as Babu Hardas, was an Indian Dalit leader, politician and social reformer.
 He was an ardent follower of B. R. Ambedkar and was pioneer of the practice of exchanging the greeting Jai Bhim amongst the Dalits.
 He was also a prominent labour leader in the Central Province and was the general secretary of the Independent Labour Party in the province.
 Hardas was also the first Member of the Legislative Assembly to be elected from Nagpur Kamptee constituency in 1937.

 Life

 Hardas born in a Mahar family at Kamthi on 6 January 1904.
-His father, Laxmanrao Nagrale, was a clerk in the Railway Department.
+His father, Laxmanrao Nagrare, was a clerk in the Railway Department.
 He passed his matriculation from Patwardhan High School, Nagpur.
 He also studied Sanskrit with Swami Brahmanand of the Arya Samaj at Nagpur.

 Consistent with the social customs of that time, in 1920, aged 16, he married Sahubai.